Fender Telecaster: 1952

-By 1952 Leo Fender was clear of any patent or naming infringements, and the Fender company began producing the Telecaster guitar in larger numbers.
+By 1952, Leo Fender was clear of any patent or naming infringements, and the Fender company began producing the Telecaster guitar in larger numbers.
 These early models produced between 1950 and 1954 would become known as Blackguards.

 In late 1952, Fender made several changes to the circuitry of the guitar.
 First, a true tone control knob was installed, that could be used to alter the tone from bass-heavy (in the 0 position) to treble-heavy (in the 10 position).
-The first position stayed the same as before, with the neck pickup in "dark circuit" treble-cut mode.
+The first switch position stayed the same as before, with the neck pickup in "dark circuit" treble-cut mode.
 In this position, the tone knob was disabled.
 The middle position turned off the dark circuit, and turned on the tone control knob for the neck pickup.
 The third position selected the bridge pick-up alone, again with an active tone control knob.
 Although this provided the player with a proper tone control, the change also made it impossible to blend the signal from both pickups.
 In late 1967 Fender again modified the circuit.
 They removed the "dark circuit" from the first position, and installed what has become the standard twin pickup switching system: neck pickup alone with tone control in the first position, both pickups together with the tone control in the middle position and in the third position the bridge pickup alone with the tone control.